nishkohli96/client-server-libs/apps/docs/aws/Aws-Commands.md

 5. `uptime`: The duration for which an EC2 instance has been running.

 6. `cat /var/log/cloud-init-output.log`: User data logs for an EC2 instance.
 Use `cat /var/log/cloud-init.log` for detailed cloud-init process logs.

+7. `sudo yum install -y bind-utils`: Installs `dig` and `nslookup`(short for "Name Server Lookup") which are command-line tools used to query Domain Name System (DNS) servers to obtain information about domain names, IP addresses, or DNS records.
+Eg: `nslookup/dig google.com`.

+8.